 The warm weather in summer means people generally won’t be using their boilers that often.
 While this may make you forget all about them, you do this at your peril.
-Surprisingly the lack of use can actually increase the risk of CO poisoning.
-This is because you are less likely to notice a problem because you don’t turn your heating on as often.
+Surprisingly the lack of use can increase the risk of CO poisoning.
+This is because you are less likely to notice a problem.
+After all, you don’t turn your heating on as often.
 Don’t accept the risk; arrange boiler servicing and advice from an engineer.

 Why do boilers produce CO?

 The most common reason boilers have an insufficient air supply is they have not been fitted correctly.
-In addition home improvements can block off ventilation, meaning there is no supply coming from the room the boiler is placed in.
+Also, home improvements can block off ventilation, meaning there is no supply coming from the room the boiler is placed in.

 Problems with the flue could also increase the concentration of CO in your home.
 Leaks can occur because of damage or poor fittings.
 A blockage could also trap the gas in your home.